ceefar/ceefar/README.md

 ### :floppy_disk: - Junior Portfolio Snapshot

 Below you'll find some of the first projects I put together back in Q4 of 2022.
-I'm proud to say I've learned a **LOT** since then, and expect to put out a more "mid-level" portfolio shortly, but since I haven't made any of my 2023 repos public *just* yet you can check out two of my favourites portfolio project in the below summaries.
+I'm proud to say I've learned a **LOT** since then, and expect to put out a more "mid-level" portfolio shortly.
+Since I haven't made any of my 2023 repos public *just* yet you can check out two of my favourites portfolio project in the summaries (&& web-app!) below.

 ---